wuyichen24/grpc-up-and-running/docs/authentication.md

 - Only authenticate server identity.
 - Only server shares public certificate.
 #### Server Code
-- Create a certificate object by reading and parsing a public/private key pair
+- Create a certificate object by parsing the pair of the server public certificate and the server private key.
   ```go
   cert, err := tls.LoadX509KeyPair("server.crt", "server.key")
   ```